Craig Kielburger: Public life

 In 2000, Kielburger was awarded $319,000 in damages as settlement for a libel suit launched against the now-defunct Saturday Night magazine.
 The settlement covered Kielburger's legal costs and the remainder was used to set up a trust fund for Free The Children.

 In 2007, Kielburger was inducted into the Order of Canada.

 In 2012, Craig Kielburger Secondary School opened in Milton, Ontario.
 The school was named Kielburger after a campaign by students.

 In 2013, Kielburger was inducted into Canada's Walk of Fame, alongside his brother Marc Kielburger.

 He participated in the 2015 edition of Canada Reads, advocating for Thomas King's book The Inconvenient Indian.

+The Pakistani female education activist Malala Yousafzai comments that she has been influenced by Kielburger in the development of her own ambitions: "I got inspired because at the age of twelve he started this organisation [Free the Children] ... and now his work has spread all over the world".